monarch-initiative/gpsea/docs/user-guide/stats.rst

 We loaded 19 phenopackets.

-Now, we need to prepare the phenopackets for using with Genophenocorr.
+Now, we need to prepare the phenopackets for using with GPSEA.
 We will need HPO (version `v2024-07-01`)

 >>> import hpotk